-Gata Loops is a name that is unknown to everyone except for a few who have traveled on the Manali Leh highway.
-It is a series of twenty one hairpin bends that takes you to the top of the 3rd high altitude pass on this highway, Nakeela, at a height of nearly 16000 ft.
-People who do know the name Gata Loops know it because of its stunning location, breath taking scenery around it and the difficult ascent.
-But that is not all, there is also the ghost who haunts these loops that only a handful know about.
+Gata Loops is a name that is unknown to everyone except for a few who have traveled on the Manali Leh highway; or planning to do so.
+It is a series of twenty one hairpin bends that takes you to the top of the 3rd high altitude pass on this highway, Nakeela; at a height of 15,547 ft.
+As a matter of fact, this steep and winding section of the road is considered as one of the tourist attractions of Manali to Leh road.
+People who do know the name Gata Loops know it because of its stunning location, breath taking scenery around it; and the difficult ascent involved in order to reach the top.
+But that is not all; there is also the ghost that haunts these loops; that only a few people know about.

 “Yes I do, we will be crossing it tomorrow” I replied.